How-to: Set Up a Hammock

 Canopy Set Up

 Tom's directions: Align asymmetrical fly to match hammock shape.
-Clip the plastic "0" rings at each end of the canopy to the stronger plastic hooks of the sliding knot tensioner tied to the main support ropes, being sure to leave this adjustment untensioned until last.
+Clip the plastic "O" rings at each end of the canopy to the stronger plastic hooks on the sliding knot tensioner tied to the main support ropes — making sure to leave this adjustment untensioned until last.
 Next, clip the lighter plastic hook attached to each end of the canopy onto the main support rope.
-Center canopy widthwise by attaching side adjustment cords equally tight to nearby tree branches or ground anchors at whatever angle seems right for the conditions.
+Center the canopy width-wise by attaching the side adjustment cords equally tight to nearby tree branches or ground anchors at whatever angle seems right for the conditions.
 Lastly, push each sliding knot tensioner along the main support ropes until the canopy is centered lengthwise and fairly tight.
 In wet, windy conditions, attach a weight or elastic to side corners of fly to maintain tension.

 Tips for getting the fly tension right

-New tip - tie the fly separately to each tree first so you can set up the hammock in rainy conditions without getting the hammock wet.
-This means that when the weight goes on the hammock it does not lower the rainfly and consequenly slack the fly tension.
-Another new tip is to tie the cord at one end of the fly, take it around the tree back through the ring at that end of the fly all way around the tree the tree back through the same ring all the way along the underside of the fly through the ring at that end of the fly all the way around tree and back to the ring at that end.
-This cord does two things - it keeps the fly taut, removes wrinkles in the top of the fly and helps to prevent any water collection in the wrinkles of the fly.
-Another really good tip is to tie the side tie outs for the rainfly as far as out as possible, either to the ground or to bushes or branches and hang a weight right at each side corner of the rainfly.
+New tip: Tie the fly separately to each tree first so you can set up the sleeping hammock in rainy conditions without getting the hammock wet.
+This means that when the weight goes on the hammock it does not lower the rainfly and consequently slack the fly tension.
+Another new tip is to tie the cord at one end of the fly, take it around the tree and back through the same ring all the way along the underside of the fly, through the ring at the opposite end of the fly and then all the way around the tree and back through the ring at that end.
+This does three things — it keeps the fly taut, removes wrinkles in the top of the fly, and helps to prevent any water collection in the wrinkles of the fly.
+Another really good tip is to tie the side tie outs for the rainfly as far as out as possible, either to the ground or to bushes or branches and hang a weight right at each side corner.